cr0ybot/term-query/README.md

 ### Altering the query on the front end

-A filter is available to alter the query arguments before they are passed to the `WP_Term_Query` contructor.
-You can add the filter within a `pre_render_block` filter as [described here](https://developer.wordpress.org/block-editor/how-to-guides/block-tutorial/extending-the-query-loop-block/#making-your-custom-query-work-on-the-front-end-side), but you should just be able to check the parsed block's namespace attribute to determine if the args should be filtered as [described in the Filters section below](#filter-term_query_loop_block_query_vars).
+The [term_query_loop_block_query_vars](#filter-term_query_loop_block_query_vars) filter is available to alter the query arguments before they are passed to the `WP_Term_Query` contructor.
+You can add the filter within a `pre_render_block` filter that checks for the Term Query Loop block's `namespace` attributes as [described here](https://developer.wordpress.org/block-editor/how-to-guides/block-tutorial/extending-the-query-loop-block/#making-your-custom-query-work-on-the-front-end-side) to determine whether the filter should be added, as the query vars filter happens within the nested Term Template block (which does not have a namespace attribute).

 ### Altering the preview query in the editor